 Early in World War One, on 15 May 1915 at Chelsea Town Hall, Frank enlisted for service, joining the 17th (Duke Of Cambridge’s Own) Middlesex Regiment as a Private (Service Number: F/1510).
 At the time of his enlistment he described himself as a stableman.

 Frank entered the ‘France Theatre of War’ on 17 November 1915, heading straight to the Western Front.
-His regiment (17th Middlesex Regiment) was also known as the ‘1st Football Battalion’, made up of professional footballers & referees due to the suspension of football matches in England during the conflict.
+His regiment (17th Middlesex Regiment) was also known as the ‘1st Football Battalion’ or ‘Footballer’s Battalion’, made up of professional footballers & referees due to the suspension of football matches in England during the conflict.
 Frank fought alongside them in the trenches, particularly during the Battle of the Somme, which commenced on 1 July 1916, as part of the 6th Brigade, 2nd Division.
-He survived the horrors of the initial battles but on 18 September 1916 a German attack involving poison gas killed fourteen members of the battalion near Albert, France, one of whom was Frank.
+He survived the horrors of the initial battles (including heavy fighting at Delville Wood on 27–29 July and Guillemont on 8 August) but on 18 September 1916 a German attack killed fourteen members of the battalion near Albert, France, one of whom was Frank – “they had been shoring up a collapsed trench parapet throughout the previous night, the they came under heavy enemy mortar fire and were taking cover when the Germans blew a mine under their positions.
+The men were overcome by poisonous gas and within 24 hours the entire unit was dead.“

 The ‘Exeter and Plymouth Gazette’ on 13 October 1916 reported “North Tawton.
 The greatest sympathy is felt with Mr. H. Anstey and his family on the death of their son, Pte.
 Frank Gerald Anstey, Middlesex Regt., who was killed on the 18th of September.“